dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UILibraryDemo.md

 ### Summary

 In this tutorial, you have learned how to use the DJI iOS UI Library and DJI iOS SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
-You also learned how to enter camera playback mode to edit media files, download and save photos to the iOS Photo Album.
 Hope you enjoy it!